SarthakSri98/magnusfluxx/content/products/inspector-saab.md

 Inspector Saab is a Chrome extension that lets you *edit any website* just by typing what you want in plain English.

 You don’t touch code.
 You don’t open DevTools.
-You just describe what you want—like “make the headings blue” or “highlight this section”—and it happens live on the page.
+You just describe what you want-like “make the headings blue” or “highlight this section”-and it happens live on the page.

 Built for curious tinkerers, designers, marketers, and indie hackers who often say, “I wish I could just…”.